lyw02/react-movies-app-assignment/README.md

 + + Users can set release date range, by a date picker, to to filter movies.
 + Add sort feature:
 + + Users can sort movie lists by title, release date, or rating.
++ Add searching feature:
++ + Users can search movies by entering a keyword, the results will be displayed in a new page with movies that contains keyword in their titles.
++ + This feature is different with the search field in filtering movie card, which only filters movies in current page.
+In stead, this feature searches movies from the whole database.

 ## Setup requirements.